kr55/azure-elastic-jobs-manager-docs/docs/enable-umi.md

 Optional
 {: .label .label-blue }

-This section provides guidance on the recommended practice of integrating a user-assigned managed identity with the Azure Elastic Job Agent.
+This section guides the recommended practice of integrating a user-assigned managed identity with the Azure Elastic Job Agent.
 This approach enhances security and streamlines authentication processes within your Elastic Jobs environment.

 ## Create User Assigned Managed Identity Resource in Azure